emilsw/ew/index.md

 ## Optimize your website's conversion rate and grow your revenue ##

-Here's the bottom line: you really have just two choices when it comes to growing your online business:
+Here's the bottom line: there are really just two ways to increase your online sales:

  - Get more visitors (SEO, PPC, social media, content marketing, ads and etc.);
  - Get more money from your existing visitors and customers (optimization).